bhalgalix/twilio-sequence-bot/README.md

 This is a tutorial for doing your first twilio bot for whatsapp.
 We will do this using Twilio functions and this allows us to write Node.js code and host it in a serverless function directly on Twilio.

+If you find this tutorial useful, you can give it a star to know it works.

 <h3> Requirements </h3>

 The first thing you will need is a Twilio account.
 For this go to <a href="https://www.twilio.com/" target="_blank">twilio</a> and create an account.